Frontex coordinates cooperation between European border authorities

 Frontex, the European Border and Coast Guard Agency, coordinates joint operations between European border authorities.
 EU Member States, countries in the Schengen area and countries outside the EU participate in Frontex operations.
 Finland has been participating in the development of Frontex activities for years.

-The standing corps, led by Frontex, consists of border and coast guards from different countries who work under the command of the national authorities of the country they are deployed in.
+The Frontex standing corps consists of border and coast guards from different countries who work under the command of the national authorities of the country they are deployed in.
 The standing corps supports the EU Member States in managing the Union’s external borders and the return of third-country nationals.
-The strength of the corps will gradually increase to 10,000 people.
+The strength of the corps will gradually increase to 10,000 people by 2027.

 Finland active in Frontex operations

 Finland participates in Frontex operations in accordance with the EU Regulation on the European Border and Coast Guard.
-Every year, Finland sends dozens of border guards for short-term deployments of up to four months across Europe to support other countries in their border control.
-In addition, Finnish border guards are sent to the standing corps of Frontex for long-term secondments that last two years.
+Every year, Finnish border guards are deployed or seconded to the standing corps of Frontex across Europe to support other countries in their border control

-Finnish standing corps members participate in operations in airports of various countries in order to combat human smuggling and irregular entry.
+Every year, Finnish experts participate in operations in airports of various countries in order to combat human smuggling and illegal entry.
 You may run into a Finnish border management professional at the airport of Vienna or Barcelona, for example.

 Finland also sends border guards to the external, land border crossings of European countries.
 Finland participates in operations at border crossings in nearby areas such as Norway's Storskog or Estonia's Narva, as well as outside the EU in places such as Serbia or North Macedonia.